Metz–Nancy–Lorraine Airport: Infrastructure

 The airport is open 24/7.
 The runway was lengthened to 3050 m and refurbished in mid-2006 to be able to handle all types of large aircraft.
 The terminal building is about 7500 square metres and could accommodate up to 500,000 passengers per year with 14 check-in desks, two gates and two luggage claim belts.
 The cargo terminal is 3,600 square metres and could handle up to 60,000 tonnes of freight per year.
 The airport was a regional hub for DHL from 2000 to 2006, with flights to Toulouse, Nice, Marseilles, Cologne, Brussels, Paris, Vitoria and East-Midlands.

 Airlines and destinations

 The following airlines operate regular scheduled and charter flights at Metz–Nancy–Lorraine Airport:

-The nearest major international airports are Luxembourg Airport, located 99 km south and EuroAirport Basel Mulhouse Freiburg, which is located 251 km south east of Metz–Nancy–Lorraine Airport.
+The nearest major international airports are Luxembourg Airport, located 99 km north and EuroAirport Basel Mulhouse Freiburg, which is located 251 km south east of Metz–Nancy–Lorraine Airport.